xamarin/WebSharp/README.md

 workflow for .NET code is not finalized, nor is the API that is exposed to .NET code running on Electron.

-With that being said, check the [GettingStarted](./GettingStarted) document for the basics.
+With that being said, check the [GettingStarted](./docs/getting-started) documents for the basics.

 # Future Work